16 Java Fundamentals | Multidimensional Arrays in Java | By Dummy for Dummies

 INPUT IN 2D ARRAY

-Taking input in 2D array is just like taking input into 1D.
-You just have to access the right index which can be automated using a for loop.
-Here is demonstration:
+Taking input in a 2D array is just like taking input into a 1D array.
+You just have to access the right index, which can be automated using a for loop.
+Here is a demonstration:

 import java.util.Scanner;